1968: WEEK 19

 At lunch Anya said, "I was thinking about Dutronc last night and I've decided he must be on military service"!!!
 Oh it's ok for her, she's got Manuel.

 Nearly everybody but me goes out somewhere at the weekends.
-I so want a boyfriend so I can go out.
 You can't go dancing when you have to get your mother to take you every time.

 Saturday, 11 May